docker/docs/datacenter/ucp/2.2/guides/admin/install/system-requirements.md

 * [Docker Enterprise Edition](/engine/installation/index.md) version 17.06 or higher
 * Linux kernel version 3.10 or higher
-* 8.00 GB of RAM for manager nodes or nodes running DTR
+* 8GB of RAM for manager nodes or nodes running DTR
-* 4.00 GB of RAM for worker nodes
+* 4GB of RAM for worker nodes
-* 3.00 GB of available disk space
+* 3GB of free disk space
 * A static IP address

 Also, make sure the nodes are running one of these operating systems: